-If you are travelling or you bought a cheap Google Mini from abroad, you might be wondering whether you are safe to use your Google Home device in another country.
+If you are travelling or you bought a cheap Google Mini from google store or abroad, you might be wondering whether you are safe to use your Google Home device in another country.

 Yes, the Google Mini is dual voltage – it supports input electricity from 100V/120V (depending on model) up to 240V.
 Therefore you should be fine to use a simple adaptor when abroad, but it’s worth knowing the full facts before you do.

-The Google Home Mini 1st generation’s power specifications are listed on the Google help page as: “120–240V-1.1A 50 Hz to 60 Hz” for the power adaptor, meaning that it can take electricity in from 120-240V.
+The Google Home Mini 1st generation’s power specifications are listed on the Google help page and google assistant as: “120–240V-1.1A 50 Hz to 60 Hz” for the power adaptor, meaning that it can take electricity in from 120-240V.
 It will then deliver this as 5V output (at 1.8A).

 The Google Nest Mini 2nd generation’s power specifications are only listed as “15W power adaptor” on that same page, so I quickly checked (and photographed) the power adaptor for my Nest Mini: